 - Secure your phone with a password, fingerprint, or PIN

 Keeping your Android phone safe is actually pretty easy.
-Only download apps and games from the Google Play Store, and don’t get apps or APK files from 3rd party websites.
-They’re always full of malicious pop-ups or will show you four download links when only one button is the real download button.
+Only download apps and games from the Google Play Store, or safe places like Samsung’s Galaxy Apps store.
+If you’re downloading an app or “APK” from a website, you’re asking for trouble.
 See the image above for an idea of what we mean.
+Websites hide the download button in weird spots so you click the wrong crap.
 It’s not safe, and we don’t recommend it.

 Watch what you click and where you click.
-Go to settings on your phone and hit the search magnifying glass and type in “Unknown Sources” and make sure to disable that setting.
-This prevents apps from unknown sources from installing to your device.
+Then, go to settings on your phone and hit the search magnifying glass and type in “Unknown Sources” and make sure to disable that setting.
+This makes it so apps from unknown sources cannot download or install anything to your device.
 So even if you do get a virus, it can’t download new apps and make things worse.